The tax consequences of profit extraction by directors of owner managed companies.

 Many factors have been left out for simplification in the discussion above.
 My advice would be to always contact a tax professional to evaluate your specific situation.
-If I had to make a rule of thumb, I would say it is simple, if your company’s taxable profit that you would like to extract is less than R5 961 950 (for 2018 tax year) extract the profit by way of a salary, if it is more than R5 961 950 (for 2018 tax year), extract the R5 961 950 as a salary and the amount above that as a dividend.
-What about loan accounts?
-I would say, stay away!
+If I had to make a rule of thumb, draw a salary up to R1 500 000 and anything above that, declare a dividend.

 Contact us for assistance: https://www.chconsulting.co.za/contact

 Author: Chris Herbst